-The Housing Modification Service suppliers assist ACC and our contracted Housing Assessors to identify and provide clients with the most appropriate housing modifications to meet their injury-related needs.
-This is achieved through the provision of:
+The Housing Modification Suppliers assist ACC and our contracted Housing Assessors to identify and provide clients with the most appropriate housing modifications to meet their injury-related needs.
+This may include, where appropriate, temporary solutions within the client's home or workplace to enable the client to return home/work safely until permanent modification solutions can be undertaken This is achieved through the provision of:

-- professional/technical advice to Assessors and ACC staff to assist in identifying the most appropriate housing modification solutions for clients - information and advice to clients and their families/whānau regarding the housing modification process and timeframes project management, building consultancy and building contractors to work in consultation with clients, their family/whānau, housing Assessors and ACC to identify, document, cost and undertake the most practicable and cost effective modification options that meet all legislative requirements and standards.

-The Housing Modification Service suppliers are responsible for managing housing modification projects on behalf of ACC.
-They may sub-contract some parts of the housing modification project to other third-party suppliers.
+- professional/technical advice to Assessors and ACC staff to assist in identifying the most appropriate modification solutions for clients. - information and advice to clients and their families/whānau, and ACC, regarding the modification process and timeframes. - project management, building consultancy and building contractors to work in consultation with clients, their family/whānau, Housing Assessors and ACC to undertake building modification options that meet all legislative requirements and standards. - Housing Modification Suppliers may sub-contract some parts of the housing modification project to other third-party Suppliers. - ACC may consider workplace modifications under vocational rehabilitation.
+All referrals for workplace modifications must be referred for guidance to ACC's Technical Services by ACC staff.
+See Consideration for workplace modifications.